 - Summary dismissal: legal aid and advice to employers and employees in The Netherlands

-- Best course of action to follow
+- Best course of action to follow: call an employment lawyer

 - Summary dismissal and Dutch unemployment benefit

 - Proceedings in Amsterdam at the Subdistrict Court

 - Legal advice in the event of summary dismissal: Contact our lawyer in Amsterdam for advice on summary dismissal